 - Use the data only for the purpose you have collected it for

 - Get prior consent before collecting sensitive data (passwords, financial statements, credit card information, biometric data, etc.).
 Collecting any other data doesn’t require prior consent.

 - Keep the data safely stored, but only for the minimum necessary period of time

-As of the moment of writing, the Indian government is in the process of enacting the Data Privacy Bill 2018.
+As of the moment of writing, the Indian government is in the process of enacting the Data Privacy Bill.
 The proposed draft has many similarities with the GDPR.
 You’ll find more details about that at the end of this article.
-We will keep you updated for any changes.
+We will keep you updated on any changes.

 Other Asian countries